 The primary outcome (SPPB score) and physical activity will be assessed at baseline, 6, 12 and 24 months.
-Other secondary outcomes will be assessed at baseline, 12, and 24 months.
+Other secondary outcomes will be assessed at either baseline, 6, 12, and 24 months or baseline, 12 and 24 months.
 Process evaluation questionnaires assessing mechanisms of change will be conducted at baseline, 6, 12 and 24 months.
 MRI scans will be administered at baseline, 6 and 12 months.